Select page ▾

-What strikes me is how much Vacational Studies has developed over the years, but how almost all the photos could appear on the 2016 web site and seem as fresh as they were on the day they were taken.
+What strikes me is that while Vacational Studies has developed over the years, almost all the photos could appear on the 2017 web site and seem as fresh as they were on the day they were taken.
 How well I remember lying flat on my back and staring up at the volleyball net for the 1981 cover photo, getting a bucket of water thrown over Stefan for the 1982 brochure and taking Otto to the highest point on a fire escape to get the sky shot for the 1978 brochure.

 The fun, the laughter, the sheer joie de vivre of the youngsters who have been to our Summer Camps is the same whatever the year.
 But what incredible social and technological changes have occurred in this time.
 Those were the days before the computer and mobile phone: the days before fax even, when telex was as hi-tech as it got.
 Quotes, even in the 1998 brochure, refer to 'letter-writing' as the way to keep in touch.
 Skype and Facebook have changed everything.
 Now Google rules the world and I have rewritten everything in the hope that the spiders find their target and push vacstuds.com up to page one.

 The format of the brochures from the '80s and '90s was a concertina into DL envelope-size which is not the easiest for an A4-based scanner.
 The information section was separated from the 'news' part.